santosr2/luma/bindings/nodejs/NPM.md

 # Publishing to npm

-This guide explains how to publish `@luma/templates` to npm.
+This guide explains how to publish `luma` to npm.

 ## Prerequisites